felixrydberg/felixrydberg.github.io/src/content/projects/portfolio.md

 ## Styling
 This project uses [Tailwind CSS](https://tailwindcss.com/) for styling.
 The site supports both dark and light mode through Tailwinds dark: class operator.

-## Search
-- Running into styling issue where fixed elements overlap dialog
-- Preventing this by having slots for all elements so the dialog will always be at the bottom